Billie Jean: Pepsi commercials

 In 1984, Pepsi sponsored the Jacksons' Victory Tour.
 In return, Michael and his brothers were to star in two commercials for the company.
 Jackson had reworked "Billie Jean" for the commercial and titled it "Pepsi Generation".
-The song was used as the official jingle for the commercials and released as a 7" promo single.
-The launch of "The Choice of a New Generation" campaign in February 1984 was attended by 1,600 people who were issued with a programme and the 7" single.
+The song was used as the official jingle for the commercials and released as a 7-inch promo single.
+The launch of "The Choice of a New Generation" campaign in February 1984 was attended by 1,600 people who were issued with a programme and the 7-inch single.
 During the filming of the second commercial, a firework in the rear of the set was prematurely detonated, setting Jackson's hair ablaze.
 The incident necessitated reconstructive surgery.
 The commercials were premiered at the Grammy Awards, the same night he collected a record eight awards.

 Billie Jean 2008

-Michael Jackson's original version of "Billie Jean" was remixed by Kanye West for Thriller 25, a 25th anniversary reissue of Jackson's Thriller.
+Jackson's original version of "Billie Jean" was remixed by rapper Kanye West for Thriller 25, a 25th anniversary reissue of Jackson's Thriller.
 Titled "Billie Jean 2008", the remix garnered a mixed reception; most critics felt that it was impossible to improve upon the original.
 Pitchfork Medias Tom Ewing stated that the remix would have benefited from a guest verse by West, which "might have added dynamics to the mix's clumsy claustrophobia".

 Mike Joseph, in a review of Thriller 25 for PopMatters, described the track listing of the reissue as "pleasant" but that West's "lazy" remix was the only exception.
 He added, "You've been given the opportunity to remix the most iconic single from one of the most iconic albums of all time, and all you can do is stick a drum machine on top of the song's original arrangement?".
 Rob Sheffield of Rolling Stone disliked the removal of the original bassline, and compared it to "putting Bobby Orr on the ice without a hockey stick".
 IGN's Todd Gilchrist praised West's remix and stated that it was a "pretty great track".
 He added, "it almost overplays the track's originally understated drama, his additions enhance the song and demonstrate that in a contemporary context."